jboss-developer/jboss-brms-quickstarts/store-brms/README.md

 -------------

 1. Open a command prompt and navigate to the root directory of this quickstart.
-2. Type the following command to run the test goal with the following profile activated:
+2. For these tests, you must add the `brms` dependency on the command line.
+First try the tests without this dependency.
+Type the following command to run the test goal with only the `enable-test` profile activated:

         mvn clean test -Penable-test

+   You should see errors simliar to the following:

+        [ERROR] COMPILATION ERROR :
+        [INFO] -------------------------------------------------------------
+        [ERROR] store-brms/src/test/java/org/jboss/quickstarts/brms/StoreBRMSTest.java:[44,19] error: cannot find symbol
+        [ERROR]  class StoreBRMSTest
+        store-brms/src/test/java/org/jboss/quickstarts/brms/StoreBRMSTest.java:[46,19] error: cannot find symbol
+        [ERROR]  class StoreBRMSTest
+        store-brms/src/test/java/org/jboss/quickstarts/brms/StoreBRMSTest.java:[48,19] error: cannot find symbol

-   The tests fail with compilation errors because the project does not have the necessary dependencies.
+   The tests fail with compilation errors because the project was not built with the necessary dependencies.

-4. Now run the following command to run the test goal with the following profiles activated:
+4. Now run the test goal with both the `enable-test` and the `brms` profiles activated:

         mvn clean test -Penable-test,brms

    The `brms` profile enables the `http://localhost:8080/business-central/maven2/` repository and adds the `org.jboss.quickstarts.brms:my-store-brms-kmodule:6.1.0` as a project dependency.

    Now the tests complete successfully.

 Investigate the Console Output
 ----------------------------